rubigdata-dockerhub/hadoop-dockerfile/BUILD.md

 	docker build -t "rubigdata/base" --format docker --no-cache -f df-base .

-We then install `tini` in a second image that extends `rubigdata/base`:

-	docker build -t "rubigdata/tini" --format docker --no-cache -f df-tini .

-We use this `tini` image only in a multi-stage setup, by copying the installed `tini` version into the next level.
-To illustrate, consider the `df-shell` [Dockerfile](df-shell), that installs the `tini` prepared in the previous step over `base` and adds no more than a `bash` shell (using a `COPY --from rubigdata/base:latest` command):

-    docker build -t "test" --format docker --no-cache -f df-shell .

-Metadata about the image:

-    docker inspect test | jq ".[0].Config.Labels"

-You can take a test-drive using `docker run --rm -it test`.

 ### Hadoop

 We would have installed Hadoop at the second level, wouldn't we _also_